 A while back, I completed a port of the open source OnStep Telescope Controller firmware to the STM32 Blue Pill ARM Cortex M3 32-bit MCU.
-Subsequently, Dave Schwartz and myself designed a Printed Circuit Board (PCB) that makes building a controller a far easier task than before.
+Later, Dave Schwartz and myself designed a Printed Circuit Board (PCB) that makes building a controller a far easier task than before.

 There are the following types of kit available.